There are two key scenarios when doctors fail to tell “the whole truth and nothing but the truth so help me God.”

 Sometimes doctors give a diagnosis we’re not 100% sure of and other times we don’t diagnose something we’re almost 100% sure of.
 Truth is complicated and often more gray than black and white.

 Scenario #1: “You have [insert diagnosis here].”

-My dad recently awoke from sleep like you would aboard a ship on rough seas that smacks a giant wave.
+My dad recently woke from sleep like someone aboard a ship on rough seas that has smacked a giant wave.
 The room was spinning, he’d lost his balance and he was vomiting.

 He was evaluated and treated in the emergency department in my little home town.
 He got some labs (normal) and a head CT (negative).
 His symptoms improved with treatment in the ED and he was discharged home with the diagnosis of “labyrinthitis” (inflammation of the inner ear that causes dizziness).
 My parents accepted this as his diagnosis and left reassured.

 From thousands of miles away, I was not reassured.